Varistor: Applications

-To protect telecommunication lines, transient suppression devices such as 3 mil carbon blocks (IEEE C62.32), ultra-low capacitance varistors, and avalanche diodes are used.
-For higher frequencies, such as radio communication equipment, a gas discharge tube (GDT) may be utilized.
 A typical surge protector power strip is built using MOVs.
 Low-cost versions may use only one varistor, from the hot (live, active) to the neutral conductor.
 A better protector contains at least three varistors; one across each of the three pairs of conductors.
-In the United States, a power strip protector should have an Underwriters Laboratories (UL) 1449 3rd edition approval so that catastrophic MOV failure does not create a fire hazard.
+Some standards mandate a triple varistor scheme so that catastrophic MOV failure does not create a fire hazard.

 Hazards

 While a MOV is designed to conduct significant power for very short durations (about 8 to 20 microseconds), such as caused by lightning strikes, it typically does not have the capacity to conduct sustained energy.
 Under normal utility voltage conditions, this is not a problem.
 However, certain types of faults on the utility power grid can result in sustained over-voltage conditions.
 Examples include a loss of a neutral conductor or shorted lines on the high voltage system.
 Application of sustained over-voltage to a MOV can cause high dissipation, potentially resulting in the MOV device catching fire.
 The National Fire Protection Association (NFPA) has documented many cases of catastrophic fires that have been caused by MOV devices in surge suppressors, and has issued bulletins on the issue.

 A series connected thermal fuse is one solution to catastrophic MOV failure.
 Varistors with internal thermal protection are also available.

 There are several issues to be noted regarding behavior of transient voltage surge suppressors (TVSS) incorporating MOVs under over-voltage conditions.
 Depending on the level of conducted current, dissipated heat may be insufficient to cause failure, but may degrade the MOV device and reduce its life expectancy.
-If excessive current is conducted by a MOV, it may fail catastrophically, keeping the load connected, but now without any surge protection.
-A user may have no indication when the surge suppressor has failed.
-Under the right conditions of over-voltage and line impedance, it may be possible to cause the MOV to burst into flames, the root cause of many fires and the main reason for NFPA's concern resulting in UL1449 in 1986 and subsequent revisions in 1998 and 2009.
-Properly designed TVSS devices must not fail catastrophically, resulting in the opening of a thermal fuse or something equivalent that only disconnects MOV devices.
+If excessive current is conducted by a MOV, it may fail catastrophically to an open circuit condition, keeping the load connected but now without any surge protection.
+A user may have no indication that the surge suppressor has failed.

+Under the right conditions of over-voltage and line impedance, it may be possible to cause the MOV to burst into flames, the root cause of many fires which is the main reason for NFPA's concern resulting in UL1449 in 1986 and subsequent revisions in 1998 and 2009.
+Properly designed TVSS devices must not fail catastrophically, instead resulting in the opening of a thermal fuse or something equivalent that only disconnects MOV devices.